 On Day 9 of the tour, we will provide a group transfer to the Alejandro Velasco Astete International Airport (CUZ) in Cusco.
 We will not know the transfer time until we have received the final flight information from all guests.
-We will notify you in advance should there be a wait time longer than three hours from your flight’s scheduled departure time.
+We will notify you in advance should there be a wait time longer than one hour from your flight’s scheduled departure time.
 In this case, you may choose to wait for the included group transfer or we can arrange in advance of your trip a private car and driver for an additional cost.

 Pick-up & Drop-off Information